 Subscribe to our newsletter for the latest updates on Esports, Gaming and more.

 One of the best ways to help control your spread is to simply lower your reticle mid-burst.
 Aiming for the head initially, then lowering to the mid-torso will see your bullets continue to deal maximum headshot damage throughout the spray.

 When to buy the Spectre

-If you’re looking for an eco-round, you’re still going to want a cheaper option most of the time… But if you’re able to half-buy, the Spectre is a fantastic choice.
+If you’re looking for an eco-round, you’re still going to want a cheaper option most of the time.
+If you’re able to half-buy though, the Spectre is a fantastic choice.
 It makes a great second-round pickup if you’re looking to capitalise on a pistol-round win.

 For Attacking teams, it allows you to get up close and catch enemies by surprise.
 For Defending teams, it can be a great way to find a few picks and stunt momentum without needing to dole out for a Vandal or Phantom.